 The NPU offloads specific tasks from the CPU and GPU.
 This includes video call effects or local analysis functions.
 Power consumption stays low.

 Currently, the benefit is limited.
-AnandTech notes that integrated NPUs are mainly useful for background tasks and specialised workloads right now, with practical value heavily dependent on software support.
+Tom’s Hardware and other independent reviewers note that integrated NPUs are mainly useful for background tasks and specialised workloads right now, with practical value heavily dependent on software support.
 The advantage grows with software adoption.
 It’s relevant for coming years but not a sole purchase reason today.

 Energy Efficiency